Requiem in Denim and Leopardskin

 - Requiem is the accusative (or objective) form of the Latin word for "rest," sometimes also (but less accurately) translated as "peace."
 It has come to refer to the Roman Catholic mass for the dead, the text of which opens with the Latin phrase Requiem aeternam dona eis, Domine ("Grant them eternal rest, O Lord"), often but not always celebrated within the context of a funeral or memorial service.

 - A little more about the woman who inspired this song, Lynne Easton – Nicknamed "Pearl," Lynne Easton played bass for the U.K. punk bands Muvvers Pride and The Spiders in the late 1970s and early 1980s.
 With her first name sometimes alternately spelled "Lyn" or "Lynn," she later gained greater renown as an in-demand cosmetologist for pop music, film, television, and magazines, with a particular boost to her career coming from her work as chief makeup artist for Boy George and the other members of Culture Club during their peak years.
 Her cosmetics enhanced numerous music videos, album covers, and publicity photos from the early 1980s to the mid-1990s for such artists as George Michael, Elton John, Belinda Carlisle, Debbie Harry, Robbie Williams, Terence Trent D'Arby, Pepsi and Shirlie, Bananarama, and The Style Council.
 The Pet Shop Boys were also among her clients; for instance, she did their makeup for their Performance, DiscoVery, and Somewhere concert films as well as for some of their music videos, such as "Can You Forgive Her?"
 She grew somewhat disenchanted with the world of celebrity culture, however—becoming, in her own words, "burnt out"—and turned increasingly reclusive in the mid-1990s.
-She died unexpectedly in February 2006 at the age of 46.
+She died unexpectedly in December 2005 at the age of 46.
+(Some accounts state she died in February 2006, but my research so far indicates that December 2005 seems more likely.
+Her funeral/memorial service, however, was indeed in early 2006.)

 - Although Lynne Easton herself is not mentioned by name in the song, a great many other people and places prominent in the London "scene" of the period are specifically mentioned, though almost always in an abbreviated manner: